Eagleswood Township, New Jersey: Education

-Pinelands Regional High School with 744 students in grades 10–12.
-The district's board of education includes nine members directly elected by the residents of the constituent municipalities to three-year terms on a staggered basis, with three seats up for election each year.
-Eagleswood Township is allocated one of the nine seats.
+Pinelands Regional High School with 1,069 students in grades 9-12.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 25.04 mi of roadways, of which 11.19 mi were maintained by the municipality, 8.87 mi by Ocean County, 3.01 mi by the New Jersey Department of Transportation and 1.97 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway is the most prominent road passing through Eagleswood Township.
 However, there are no exits within the township, with the nearest access points being at Interchange 58 (County Route 539) in Little Egg Harbor Township and Interchange 63 (New Jersey Route 72) in Stafford Township.
 U.S. Route 9 is the main highway directly serving Eagleswood.

 Public transportation

 NJ Transit offers local bus service between the township and Atlantic City on the 559 route.

 Ocean Ride local service is offered on route OC6.